apache/sling-whiteboard/featuremodel/apicontroller.md

 A feature can have an additional extension JSON named regions:

     "regions" : {
-        "region" : "platform" // name of the region, "global-exports" : [
+        "region" : "platform", // name of the region "global-exports" : [
             "org.apache.sling.resource.api.*"
         ],